-The biggest obstacle these companies have is to simplify the concept behind cloud computing.
+The biggest obstacle these companies have is to simplify the concept behind a hosted private cloud and cloud computing.
 Apparently only 40% of Americans understand such cloud services as Google Docs for documents, according to a report from market researcher Ipsos OTX MediaCT.
 According to the survey of 1,000 U.S. respondents, only 9% actually use such services.
 But the company who does the best job could win the golden ticket as Forrester Research forecasts that by the year 2016, the U.S market for personal cloud services will hit $12 billion and 196 million consumers (Source: www.abcnews.com, June 26, 2011).

 What are your thoughts on cloud computing?
 How do you currently store documents, photos, and other content on the internet and sync it across multiple devices?